Brian O'Connor (baseball coach): 2006

-The Cavaliers topped the old school record for wins by winning 47 games on their way to a 47-15 mark.
-UVa also topped its record for conference wins going 21-9 in a tough ACC finishing third overall and just one game behind divisional champion, North Carolina.
+The Cavaliers topped the old school record for wins by winning 47 games on their way to a 47–15 mark.
+UVa also topped its record for conference wins going 21–9 in a tough ACC finishing third overall and just one game behind divisional champion, North Carolina.
 Virginia hosted the second NCAA Charlottesville Regional in 2006.
 Four players were named All-ACC led by Doolittle, who was the ACC Player of the Year.
-The end result was the best regular season finish ever at Virginia by turning in a mark of 45-11 overall.
+The result was the best regular season finish ever at Virginia by turning in a mark of 45–11 overall.
 The Cavaliers set a school record for best winning percentage in a single season (.758), ranked third nationally in team ERA (3.04) and 19th nationally in batting average (.322).

 2007

-Virginia went 19-9 in the ACC and 45-16 overall before losing to eventual national champions Oregon State in the NCAA regional at Davenport Field.
+Virginia went 19–9 in the ACC and 45–16 overall before losing to eventual national champions Oregon State in the NCAA regional at Davenport Field.
 The Cavaliers led the league in ERA for the fourth consecutive year at 2.81.
 Jacob Thompson has a league-best 1.50 ERA and was a consensus first-team All-American, while Sean Doolittle was a second-team All-American.
 Virginia had a number of impressive road wins, including wins over #1 North Carolina and their first-ever series win at Clemson.

 2009

-The Cavaliers went 49-15-1 in their '09 season and finished 6th in the ACC, before winning their first ACC tournament title since 1996, and the first under Oak.
-Coach O'Connor led Virginia to a sixth consecutive regional appearance, which they won and moved on to their first Super-Regional.
+The Cavaliers went 49-15-1 in their '09 season and finished 6th in the ACC, before winning their first ACC tournament title since 1996, and the first under Coach O'Connor.
+O'Connor led Virginia to a sixth consecutive regional appearance, which they won and moved on to their first Super-Regional.
 They defeated the University of Mississippi at Oxford in three games, which brought the Cavaliers to their first College World Series in school history.
-They lost to LSU, defeated and eliminated Cal State Fullerton, and then lost to University of Arkansas in a historic extra-inning game.
-As a Council Bluffs native, Coach O'Connor had the local crowd support at Rosenblatt Stadium.
+They lost to LSU, defeated and eliminated Cal State Fullerton, and then lost to University of Arkansas in an extra-inning game.
+As a Council Bluffs native, O'Connor had the local crowd support at Rosenblatt Stadium.
 He was also voted 2009 National Coach of the Year.

 2010

-UVA went 51-14, setting a school record for wins, and finished 1st in the ACC Coastal.
+UVA went 51–14, setting a school record for wins, and finished 1st in the ACC Coastal.
 They earned their first national seed in program history (#5).
 O'Connor led Virginia to a seventh consecutive regional appearance, which they won and moved on to their second straight Super Regional, before losing to Oklahoma in 3 games.
 O'Connor won his first ACC Coach of the Year award since 2004.